AlecWood/MS_SQL_STUFF/README.md

 Some T-SQL scripts I find useful
 Use at your own risk

-  SearchAllObjectDefs - searches a set of object definitions (currently trigger, function, stored procedure) in each database on   the current server for a text string.
+  SearchAllObjectDefs - searches a set of object definitions (currently trigger, function, stored procedure, user table) in each database on the current server for a text string.

   DispStru - display structure information of a table